-http://en.wikipedia.org/wiki/Sea\Otter
+http://en.wikipedia.org/wiki/Sea Otter

 Pacific White-sided Dolphins.
 Nicknamed the "Lag", Pacific White-sided Dolphins (Lagenorhynchus obliquidens) are known for their extreme exuberance and energy.
-They're one of the liveliest dolphins found in the Pacific and they commonly leap clear of the water , perform flips and somersaults, and will also often approach and ride the bow waves of ships.
+They're one of the liveliest dolphins found in the Pacific and they commonly leap clear of the water, perform flips and somersaults, and will also often approach and ride the bow waves of ships.
 White-sides are commonly found in groups of 30 or so, but on occasion they will form super-pods consisting of up to 1,000 or more individuals.
-Within the Johnstone Strait region we have seen super-pods of more than 200 Lags on many occasions.

-Cirque du Dolphin.
-Nikon D7000 with 70-200mm f2.8 VR.
-1/1000s @ f3.5.
-ISO 110
+Diving for Dinner!
+Nikon D4 with 400mm f2.8 VR.
+1/1600s @ f5.
+ISO 450